kongware/scriptum/ch-3.md

 ```
 [run code](https://repl.it/repls/NotableButterySection)

 Even though `comp` expects an unary function it can deal with the binary `add` combinator.
 This works as long as the binary function is passed as the first function argument (A).
-Let us keep combining and see if we can overcome the type error (B):
+Let us keep composing and see if we can overcome the type error (B):

 ```Javascript
 const comp = f => g => x => f(g(x));